 However, the Democrats are moving to the ideological Left so rapidly that they may let Trump turn this year’s presidential election into a choice between Trump’s policy record (tax cuts, deregulation) that has led to a more prosperous America and the most extreme US left-wing agenda in living memory.

-Join the CIS on Tuesday, 4 February, in the immediate aftermath of the Iowa Caucuses, when we will survey the state of US politics in 2020.
+In the immediate aftermath of the Iowa Caucuses, when we will survey the state of US politics in 2020.
 Who’s the most likely Democrat contender?
 Why is the party of Kennedy and Clinton becoming more interventionist on economic issues?
 What might a Democratic victory of the White House and both houses of Congress in November mean for America and the world?

 Doug Bandow is senior fellow at the Cato Institute in Washington and the CIS scholar-in-residence for 2020.
 He was special assistant to president Ronald Reagan.